-By now in your academic career you have developed your own set of search strategies and have successfully identified a set of core information resources that you typically use to find information.
-Most likely, or its academic counterpart is your go to information resource and has influenced the type of search strategies that you have used in your job, life, and school.
+By now in your academic career, you have developed your own set of search strategies and have successfully identified a set of core information resources that you typically use to find information.
+Most likely, Google or its academic counterpart Google Scholar is your go-to information resource and has influenced the type of search strategies that you have used in your job, life, and school.

 This course guide is designed to help you identify relevant material that you can include in your CJPA Capstone Project.
 Each lesson will help you build a bibliography of resources as well as develop a reproducible searching framework: